medly/react-redux-typescript-boilerplate/README.md

 ## Getting Started

-Just download this repo and change the project name.
+1) Just download this repo and change the project name.
+2) Init the commitizen before commiting anything in your new project. `commitizen init cz-conventional-changelog --yarn --dev --exact --force`

 ## Built With